-Oftentimes a legal administrator’s responsibilities are similar to those of a corporate Chief Operating Officer.
+Oftentimes a legal administrator’s responsibilities are similar to those of a corporate chief operating officer (COO).
 The administrator should have responsibility for the overall day-to-day operations of the firm, including supervision of support staff, but specific duties and tasks may vary from one firm to the next.
 Likewise, the legal management professional's role will continue to change as the firm allows him or her to assume additional responsibilities.
-The following resources can help get you started: Refer to these sample job descriptions for an idea of the traditional responsibilities of a legal administrator and other legal support staff positions.
-They can be used as a template for crafting a more tailored description for your administrator based on your firm’s philosophy, organizational structure and goals.
-Ideally, the job description will be developed before the search process begins and can, therefore, be provided to final-round interview candidates.
+The following resources can help get you started:

 - Featured Article: "Teaming Up: Adopting New Approaches for Today's Legal Secretary" (or download PDF)

 - Featured Podcast: "The Changing Role of the Legal Secretary"